 The reason for this strategic order is that students are knocking out all of the easy facts first.
 This builds confidence, and means that when they get to the difficult facts, there are very few left to learn!

-I’ve actually written an entire blog post about this suggested order of teaching.
-I’ve included a lot of visuals so that you can see exactly WHY you will definitely want to teach in this order!
+I’ve written an entire blog post about this suggested order of teaching that includes a lot of visuals so you can see exactly WHY you definitely want to teach in this order!
 See that post HERE.

 This brings me to the commutative property…

-REASON #3: LACK OF UNDERSTANDING OF THE COMMUTATIVE PROPERTY
+REASON #4: NOT UNDERSTANDING THE COMMUTATIVE PROPERTY OF MULTIPLICATION

-Often our students will look at the first factor of an equation and become intimidated if it is a factor that they struggle with.
+Often our students will look at the first factor of an equation and become intimidated if it is a number they perceive as “difficult” to multiply.
 For example, the 7 times tables can be intimidating, so a fact like 7×4 might look difficult at first glance.

 Our students must understand the commutative property of multiplication.
 It is essential that they understand that for a fact like 7×4, the product will be the same as 4×7.
-For this reason they could use the 4’s strategy (double the double) to solve this fact.
+So they could use the 4’s strategy (double the double) to solve this fact.

-When students understand the commutative property of multiplication, the number of facts that they need to learn is actually cut down drastically.
-I talk about this more in the post that I mentioned above about the suggested order of teaching, but I just want to reiterate – by the time that students have reached the last set of facts (the 12’s), they have already learned all of the facts except for 12×12.
-This is because of the commutative property.
+When students understand the commutative property of multiplication, the number of facts they need to learn is cut down drastically.
+I talk about this more in the post that I mentioned above about the suggested order of teaching, but I just want to reiterate – by the time that students have reached the last set of facts , they have already learned most of them because of the commutative property of multiplication.

-We know that mental math strategies are important for multiplication, but so is memorization of the facts.
+We know that mental math strategies are important for multiplication, but so is automaticity of the facts.
 However, if we begin with memorization before we teach strategy, many of our students will struggle with fact retention and never attain this goal.

 SELF-PACED PROGRAM FOR FACT MASTERY: The Multiplication Station